An Icelandic horse in gallop

 Tölt / Photo: Liga Liepina

 Tölt is the four-beat lateral gait, that the breed is best known for.
 The horse’s hind legs should move well under the body and carry more of the weight than the front end, allowing the front to rise and be free and loose.
-Tölt is very smooth to ride since there is no suspension between strides, as is the case in trot or canter.
+Tölt is very smooth to ride since the horse always has one or two hooves on the ground: there is no suspension phase between strides, as is the case in trot or canter.
 Tölt can be ridden very slowly and up to a very fast speed, depending on the horse and its training level.

 Flying pace

-Flying pace is often called the "fifth gear" and is a two-beat lateral gait with suspension.
+Flying pace is often called the "fifth gear" and is a two-beat lateral gait with a suspension phase.
 Flying pace is ridden very fast and over short distances.
 It is sometimes used for racing over 100 to 250 meters.
 Not all Icelandic horses can pace but those that do are often considered the best of the breed.

 More